NotSinux/SinuxBoard/README.md

 no polling timer.
 When the clipboard changes and contains text:

 1. SinuxBoard reads the text.
 2. If it's different from the most recently stored entry, it's saved to SQLite.
-3. The tray icon and History window always reflect the latest state on demand.
+3. The tray icon and History window reflect the latest state on demand.

-When SinuxBoard starts (including after a Windows reboot), it reads the most recent entry from the database and writes it back to the clipboard, so your last copied text is always ready to paste.
+When SinuxBoard starts, including after a Windows reboot, it reads the most recent entry from the database and writes it back to the clipboard, so your last copied text is ready to paste.

 ## Database Location